-There are no changes in control in 2020.
+There are no changes in control of the Company since the beginning of its last fiscal year.

 (L) Certain Relationships and Related Party Transactions

 In September 2016, the Company entered into a Deed of Absolute Sale with RLC covering the sale of certain assets constructed in the parcel of land owned by RLC for a selling price of ₱895.1 million, inclusive of VAT.